 Tours can last up to 3 hours so visitors are asked to plan accordingly.

 Photos are not permitted while transiting DMAFB but can be taken from the bus upon entering AMARG’s facility.
 Visitors are not able to get off the bus during the tour.

 For more information go to http://www.pimaair.org or call 520-574-0462.

-Want to register a comment or complaint about D-M flight operations?
-It's simple, fill out the Flight Operations Noise Concern Form.
+Want to register a comment or concern about DM flight operations?
+It's simple, fill out the Noise Concern Form.

 If you would like a returned email, this must also be specified.

-Your comment/complaint will be forwarded to the proper authority.
+Your comment/concern will be forwarded to the proper authority.

 Click here to view silhouettes of common DM aircraft, which will help base officials categorize your concern.